-Leader: Director of IAE Project Period: the 1st term: FY2011-2015 the 2nd term: FY2016-2021 The energy system for next generation should be an environmentally friendly or ecological one, we propose an innovative concept of Zero- Emission Energy.
+Leader: Director of IAE

+Project Period: the 1st term: FY2011-2015

+the 2nd term: FY2016-2021 the 3rd term: FY2022-2027

+The energy system for next generation should be an environmentally friendly or ecological one, we propose an innovative concept of Zero-Emission Energy.
 IAE Zero-Emission Energy Research aims at the realization of environmentally friendly energy system for sustainable society with minimum emission of environmental pollutants (Greenhouse Gases, Air Pollutions, Waste Energy, Hazardous Wastes, etc.), and with maximum utilization of energy and resources.
 This project promotes interdisciplinary researches of energy relevant fields, education and training of young students and researchers in the field of advanced energy science.
-The "A" evaluation has been given at the mid-term evaluation held in 2018 by MEXT.
-Activities in FY2020 - Joint Usage/Research Collaborations: In total 116 subjects with 610 participants f - In total, 116 subjects with 610 participants from 61 organizations • International Symposium (September 15 - 16, 2020) (on line) - "The 11th International Symposium of Advanced Energy Science" - Research Activities on Zero-Emission Energy during the COVID-19 Peril - 234 participants - Zero-Emission Energy Network activities for information exchange on Zero-Emission Energy Research. - Achievement Briefing Meeting of Collaborations in FY2020 (March 9, 2021, online). - Promotions of other Workshops/Seminars of ZE Research.
-Joint Usage/Research Center at IAE on "Zero-Emission Energy" - To promote interdisciplinary collaboration researches - for Zero-Emission Energy Science & Technology, • To explore new horizon of - Advanced Energy System for sustainable development, • To promote education & practical training for young researchers.
+The "A" evaluation has been given at the end-of-term evaluation held in 2021 by MEXT.

+Joint Usage/Research Center at IAE on "Zero-Emission Energy"

+- To promote interdisciplinary collaboration researches for Zero-Emission Energy Science & Technology - · To explore new horizon of Advanced Energy System for sustainable Development - · To promote education & practical training for young researchers